 - B.A., History, Minor in Film Studies, University of Victoria

 John-Henry Harter is a lecturer in History and Labour Studies at Simon Fraser University.
 He has had what can be best described as an untraditional education.
 A high school dropout he worked as a washer of walls, a digger of ditches, a tender of bar, and a waiter of tables.
 Going back to school as a mature John-Henry graduated with honours with a degree in History and minor in Film Studies.
 He has a Masters in History from SFU and is currently examining the history of workers as environmentalists for his PhD at SFU.

-He writes on Class, the Environment, and Popular Culture when not consuming too much coffee and TV. @JohnHenryHarter
+He writes on Class, the Environment, and Popular Culture when not consuming too much coffee and TV.
+He occasionally writes for Canadian Dimension. @JohnHenryHarter

 “Real to Reel: Using Film to teach Labour History” for Active History